valentinegarikayi/podcasts/_posts/2022-10-18-Ep2-Introduction.markdown

 explicit: "no"
 keywords: "Intro"
 block: "no"
-thumbnail: /images/logo.jpg
+thumbnail: /images/logo.png
 ---

-In this introductory episode, I describe the series and its aims
+In this introductory episode, I describe the series and its aims.

-Background music is "Hapo Zamani" by Miriam Makeba
+Background music is "Hapo Zamani" by Miriam Makeba.
 Episode artwork and podcast logo is the conical tower inside the Great Enclosure at Great Zimbabwe from Wikimedia Commons

 <!--more-->